 Democrat Steve Farley expected to start Arizona governor bid

-In this Tuesday, April 15, 2014 file photo, Arizona state Sen. Steve Farley, D-Tucson, speaks on the Senate floor at the Arizona Capitol in Phoenix.
-Farley is expected to announce Monday, June 5, 2017 that he is formally entering the 2018 race to run against Republican Gov. Doug Ducey next year, at a scheduled Monday afternoon event in his hometown of Tucson.
+Democratic state Sen. Steve Farley is expected to announce he's formally entering the race to knock Republican Gov. Doug Ducey out of office next year.
+Farley has scheduled a Monday afternoon event in his hometown of Tucson to make an announcement.

 Add your comments below